 Well, the one thing that most struck me about this show was how little idea I had after episode one of whether it would be worth watching or not.
 I was left with no strong feelings either way; the episode seemed to do a very good job of telling us the least it possibly could about Rei and what the basic conflict of the series would be, but managed to do so without seriously irritating me.
-A rudimentary framework of a premise is established, and it might still flesh out and become interesting, but not yet.
+A rudimentary framework of a premise is established.
 I was neither bored nor excited, which was why the episode felt so indecisive.
-Rei seems to have some sort of emotional issue, which might be nothing more than loneliness or might be something more serious.
-I had guessed that the girls he visited were his sisters, but apparently that isn't the case.
+Rei has some sort of emotional issue, which might be nothing more than loneliness or might be something more serious.
+I had guessed that the girls he visited were his sisters, but that wasn't the case.
 Apparently the makers either expect us to guess a good deal or assumed that things which weren't obvious would be.
-If episode one is any indicator, the Shogi matches themselves will play a small part and the focus will be on Rei's private life (which might be good).
-So, I still don't know if this show will be worth watching or not.
+The Shogi matches themselves play a relatively small part and the thankfully focus of the show will be on Rei's private life.
+So, after episode one I still didn't know if this show would be worth watching or not.

 Speaking of not knowing what to expect, I thought that episode twelve would conclude the series, but when it had a different OP sequence than previous episodes, I realized that this was in fact just the first episode of the second season of this show (now the 'recap' episode 11.5 makes sense).
 I have mixed feelings about this; Lion is a good show, but I'm not sure if it will be good enough to justify a second season (and I had been hoping to wrap things up as the Spring season rapidly approaches).
 Watching most anime is like watching TV--you do it purely for entertainment and can't boast about what you've done.
 But watching Lion is like reading a book--you can be proud of yourself afterwards.
 But, likewise, it's more difficult and demanding.
 A scene in which Rei has to get up and walk because if he sits still some sort of attack of loneliness/depression/anxiety/whatever will overcome him was kind of chilling.